Operator

 | Deployment model | Kubernetes operator (Patroni + Spilo) | BYOC — managed control plane in your cloud |

-| High availability | Patroni automatic leader election and failover | Built-in HA with live migration support |
+| High availability | Patroni automatic leader election and failover | HA-oriented platform workflow |

 | Automated failover | Yes — Patroni handles primary election | Yes — managed by control plane |